danielvu04/cv-gaze-gesture-reader/README.md

 ## Project Overview
 The **Smart Reading Assistant** is a computer vision–based system that enables **hands-free and intuitive interaction with digital text** using **gaze tracking** and **hand gesture recognition**.
-By leveraging webcam input and state-of-the-art CV models, the system detects where the user is looking and recognizes specific gestures to control scrolling, highlighting, or reading focus — improving accessibility and user experience.
+By leveraging webcam input and CV models, the system detects where the user is looking and recognizes specific gestures to control scrolling, highlighting, or reading focus, improving accessibility and user experience.

 **Core Goals**
 - Detect user **gaze direction** to identify on-screen reading focus.
-- Recognize **hand gestures** (e.g., swipe, pinch) to enable scrolling or selection.
+- Recognize **hand gestures** (pinch + swipe) to enable scrolling or selection.
-- Integrate both modalities for **multimodal interaction**.
 - Evaluate performance on benchmark datasets and custom test cases.

 ---